 Contact the Office of International Programs with specific questions regarding your study abroad eligibility.
 Keep in mind that being placed on a disciplinary probation or deferred suspension period can impact some leadership positions and opportunities on campus, including studying abroad.

 What is FERPA?

 The Family Educational Rights and Privacy Act of 1974 (FERPA) is a United States federal law which protects the educational records of students.

 How long is my student discipline record retained by the University?

 Community Standards violations and sanctions shall not be made part of the student’s permanent academic record, but shall become part of the student’s educational record.
 Student discipline records not relating to expulsion from the University are kept for seven years after the conclusion of the semester last attended by the student.
 Student discipline records relating to expulsion from the University are kept permanently.
-Case notes shall not be made a part of the student’s educational record, and will be destroyed upon the conclusion of the appeal period.
-Records are maintained by the Office of Community Standards and are generally confidential except in the case of subpoena, student consent (including background checks), or as provided above.
+For more information on your discipline record, please reference the Student Handbook.

 I have a disciplinary hold on my account.
 What does that mean?
 How can I get it removed?

 Disciplinary holds can be placed on a student's account for a variety of reasons (pending case, outstanding sanctions, etc..)
 If you have questions regarding a hold on your account please contact the Office of Community Standards.